Wallis and Futuna IMMA

 Criterion A – Species or Population Vulnerability

-Sperm whale occurrence in the waters of Wallis and Futuna seems ancient, with probable passage of whalers.
+Sperm whale occurrence in the waters of Wallis and Futuna seems ancient, and there was a probable passage of whalers.
 The lack of effort, the small size of the islands among this large area of open waters could explain the small amount of evidence of their occurrence, with only two individuals observed during the REMMOA survey (Van Canneyt et al, 2015) and one stranding in 2015 (Service de environment Wallis and Futuna, pers.com).
 Sperm whales are classified as Vulnerable on the IUCN red list.

 The sighting of humpback whales denotes the use of these waters by individuals belonging to the Oceania subpopulation (classified as Endangered by IUCN, Childerhouse et al. 2009).